+2023 2022

+US\$ US\$

+Interest expense on security deposit from

+a related company - 1,603,856

+Advances to immediate holding company 2,700,000 3,000,000

-2022 US\$ 2021 US\$ Interest expense on security deposit from a related company Dividend income from associated company 1,603,856 (134,874,392) 1,825,365 (90,061,741)
+Dividend income from associated company - (134,874,392)

-18. Capital management
+16. Capital management

 The company's objectives when managing capital are to safeguard the company's ability to continue as a going concern and to maintain an optimal capital structure so as to maximise shareholder value.
 In order to maintain or achieve an optimal capital structure, the company may adjust the amount of dividend payments, return capital to shareholders, issue new shares, buy back issued shares, obtain new borrowings or sell assets to reduce borrowings.